Teikyo Lab.

 Contribute to improving food safety and quality with mass spectrometric imaging

-By measuring the nutritional components, functional components, and toxic components contained in food and visualizing their distribution,
+By measuring the nutritional, functional and toxic components contained in food and visualizing their distribution,

-The goal is to expand the possibilities of food.
-Since we own analytical equipment with few facilities in Japan and overseas,
+Our goal is to expand the possibilities of food.
+We own analytical equipment that is rare in domestic and overseas facilities,

-Aiming for cross-disciplinary development as a mass spectrometric imaging research center in the Kanto area.
+The center aims to develop cross-disciplinary research as a center for mass spectrometry imaging in the Kanto area.

 "Strawberries have a sweet tip and are delicious"